quinnzipse/personal-website/readme.md

-## Personal Website
+# Personal Website

-Personal site to show off who I am online.
-Very basic, sometimes I like to put in fun features.
+Personal site to show off who I am online. (☞ﾟヮﾟ)☞

+Made with the Laravel framework.

+Very simple website, I add fun features sometimes.

+### New Features 🌟
+🎵 Music *(beta)* - Check out what I'm listening to in real time and suggest songs!